dbenusov/CollisionMapper/README.md

-# Kotlin ktor starter
+# Collision Mapper

-An [application continuum](https://www.appcontinuum.io/) style example using Kotlin and Ktor that includes a single web application with two background workers.
+An [application continuum](https://www.appcontinuum.io/) style application using Kotlin and Ktor that includes a single web application with two background workers.

+The web server will display on a map the top 10 most dangerous intersections based on number of accidents.

+Applications:
 * Basic web application
 * Data analyzer
 * Data collector